auth0/webtask-workshop/README.md

 ---

 [Auth0 Webtasks](https://webtask.io) is a platform for easily creating a serverless HTTP Endpoint / Webhook.
-Auth0 Webtasks executes node.js code in a secure and safe manner.
+Auth0 Webtasks execute node.js code in a secure and safe manner.
 There's no servers to deploy, no tools you have to install, just code.

 * Every webtask is an HTTP endpoint
 * Simple Node.js programming model